deepsense-ai/db-ally/docs/how-to/use_chromadb_store.md

 chroma_client = chromadb.HttpClient(host='localhost', port=8000)
 ```

-Next, you can either use [dbally embedding clients][dbally.embedding_client.EmbeddingClient], such as [OpenAiEmbeddingClient][dbally.embedding_client.OpenAiEmbeddingClient]
+Next, you can either use [one of dbally embedding clients][dbally.embedding_client.EmbeddingClient], such as [OpenAiEmbeddingClient][dbally.embedding_client.OpenAiEmbeddingClient]

 ```python
 from dbally.embedding_client import OpenAiEmbeddingClient